 - Your application for proposal acceptance, and additional documentation (refer to the document checklist below) will need to be submitted to your school for provisional approval by the Associate Dean Research.
 Your school will then submit your proposal to Research Assessments who will advise the outcome of your application once all conditions (including Ethics) have been met;

-- Once your research proposal has been amended to reflect reviewers’ feedback, you can submit your ethics application to the relevant ethics committee.
-For more information see Ethics approval;
+- Once your research proposal has been amended to reflect reviewers’ feedback, you can submit your ethics application.
+For more information see the Ethics webpage.

 - Once ethics approval has been granted, the Ethics Office will advise Research Assessments of this;